-What’s up with all these websites out there assuming that everyone works in a fucking office?
+What’s up with all these websites out there assuming that everyone works in an office?

-- Contemplate suicide as you stare at three walls 5 days a week for the rest of your fucking life.
+Contemplate suicide as you stare at three walls five days a week for the rest of your fucking life.

 Who’d want to work an office job?
 Anyone who’s ever actually worked an office job will tell you how mind-numbingly painful it is.
 It’s not like an episode of The Drew Carey Show, with witty and whacky shenanigans.
 It’s more like the movie Office Space, with equipment that doesn’t work, coworkers that won’t leave you the hell alone, jerks swiping stuff from your desk, and incompetent middle management who piggybacks off the hard work of the people beneath them.
 Office Space is less like a movie and more like a documentary on working an office job.